 The CHNA team developed a series of virtual and in-person focus groups to capture additional key stakeholder feedback.
-The series concluded with 26 groups and engaged 314 stakeholders, including physicians, internal community-engaged team members, the Arkansas Infant and Child Death Review (ICDR) State Panel, the Natural Wonders Partnership Council, parents and caregivers, educators, medical providers and community leaders.
-Of the 26 groups, nine were in person, 17 were virtual, four were with the Hispanic community, and one was with the Marshallese community.
+The series concluded with 26 groups and engaged 314 stakeholders, including physicians, internal community-engaged team members, the Arkansas Infant and Child Death Review State Panel, the Natural Wonders Partnership Council, parents and caregivers, educators, medical providers and community leaders.
+Of the 26 groups, nine were in person, 17 were virtual, four were with the Hispanic community and one was with the Marshallese community.
+Twenty-two percent of focus group participants live in the ACNW community.